Senior Lecturer in English Language and International Co-ordinator

 Department of English, History & Creative Writing

 As a Senior Lecturer in English Language, my main teaching interests are first and second language learning, bilingualism and psycholinguistics.
-I teach on some of the first-year English Language modules and I am the module leader for the level 5 module on first language development, as well as level 6 modules on psycholinguistics and bilingualism.
+I teach on English Language modules at every level, as well as leading the level 5 module on first language development, and the level 6 module about psycholinguistics.
+I am also a Fellow of the Higher Education Authority (HEA).

 I am also the International Co-ordinator for English students within the department and I am happy to speak to students who are considering ERASMUS+ study abroad opportunities.